How to Track User Interactions in GA4 for a B2B Site

 What to call it

-When user tracking with GA4 for B2B, what will you name your events?
+When user tracking with Google Analytics B2B, what will you name your events?
 Let’s start by looking at form-tracking events.

 Google gives us a variety of options.
 The closest choice for form filling would be generate_lead.